Electron7-7/graphx/README.md

 <img src="https://github.com/user-attachments/assets/7b795eb4-574c-4760-87ba-497b336df9db" width="400"/>
 <img src="https://github.com/user-attachments/assets/6afd76e4-0f0e-48d6-862b-973da095fa21" width="400"/>

+## Update 3: GT Files!

+No, not Gran Turismo, "GraphXTheatre" files are the newest addition to the GraphX game engine, and I am thoroughly proud of my horrible code.
+In a nutshell, I decided to create my own custom file format for creating Theatres and I wanted to do so without using any tutorials or guides (just StackOverflow and tenacity).
+It was very painful, but very informative!
+I created my own lexer, parser, and interpreter for a file format/syntax that I also invented, again, without any guides or even learning what the difference between a lexer and a parser is until after I had finished (i.e: right now as I'm writing this, lmfao).
+If you want an in-depth guide to this new file format, check out the [GraphX Theatre Syntax Documentation](https://github.com/Electron7-7/graphx/blob/trunk/src/theatres/docs/graphxtheatre_syntax_documentation.md).

 ## An Okay Game Engine

 When I started this journey, I had very little programming experience; a few basic Python programs (like, command-line output basic), some shell scripting, a bit of web-design, and some fun ventures in [Blitz3D](https://github.com/blitz-research/blitz3d) (which I highly recommend to anyone interested in the programming side of gamedev).
 Needless to say, I was in no position _whatsoever_ to think to myself, "hmm, you know what?
 I want to learn C++ _and_ OpenGL/Graphics Programming at the same exact time!
 Surely, nothing will go wrong".
 I am here to tell you I am lucky that I have autism and an autistic intrigue and passion for programming, because if I didn't, this project would have permanently died before a week's time.